 According to Chesapeake Science, some hermit crab species have teeth.

-Their mouths are referred to as maxillipeds and are constructed of several different parts.
+Their mouths are referred to as maxillipeds and are constructed of several parts.
 The main parts include the mandibles, maxilla, labrum, and labium.

 While you won’t get bitten by hermit crabs, they can pinch you.